pine3ree/pine3ree-db/docs/db.md

 - For reader-DQL-commands (Select) `execute()` will call the reader method `Reader::query()` and will return either a traversable `\PDOStatement` result-set object or `false` on failure.

-Unless otherwise stated in all the examples' compiled sql-strings identifiers and aliases will be quoted according to an implied `Ansi` driver, i.e. using double quotes `"`.

 ### Db::select()